 - Finish with the final layer of leeks and potatoes, a bit of salt and the final bit of the cream sauce.

-- Cover the Instant Pot with the lid, lock it and make sure the venting valve is pointing at Sealing.
-Set to Manual, 12 minutes, HIGH pressure.
-After 3 beeps the pressure will start to build and the cooking will commence.
+- Cover the Instant Pot with the lid, lock it and make sure the steam release handle is pointing at Sealing.
+Set to Manual/Pressure Cooke, and adjust the time to 12 minutes, on HIGH pressure.
+After 3 beeps the pressure will start to build up the pressure and the cooking will commence (the timer will kick in once the pressure is built up, about 10 minutes).
 Once the timer goes off, allow about 10-15 minutes for the pressure to release naturally.
 Then use quick release method to let off the rest of the steam and open the lid.

 - While the Instant Pot is cooking, preheat the oven to about 220 C/ 420 F (unless you want to finish the dish at a later stage).